MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 1. Power Apps v1 trigger
 1. Perform a changeset request action (Dataverse)
 1. A solution flow using connections instead of connection reference isn't supported.
 We recommend that you use connection reference instead.
+2. Email auto-complete suggestions in _Send Email/Post message_ in Teams actions
+3. HTML editor in Send Email action
+4. Copy/Paste supporting Scope, Condition, Do until cosntructs
+5. Ability to make manual triger fields optional

+## Some Known Issues

+1. Dynamic content friendly names is getting updated to internal code names upon Save.
+2. Unnecessary loop while consuming tokens for trigger such as 'When a form is submitted', etc.
+3. Newline in Approval action and Compose action are disappearing.

-If you want to work with missing functionalities in the designer, select **Switch to classic designer** on the menu in the cloud flows designer.
+If you want to work with missing functionalities in the designer, while the limitations and known issues are being fixed in the meantime, select **Switch to classic designer** on the menu in the cloud flows designer.

 :::image type="content" source="media/flows-designer/classic-designer.png" alt-text="Screenshot of the 'Switch to classic designer' button below the menu.":::